the-outcaster/competitive-smash-decker/README.md

 Install these files with Yuzu.

-After you've downloaded the latest HDR patch with the script, you'll need to run Smash Ultimate at least once to generate the `arcropolis` folder inside of `sdmc` and `sdcard`.
+Download HDR Launcher with the script, then open it to install HDR.
+Run *Smash Ultimate* once to generate the `arcropolis` folder, close Yuzu, then run "Resources" to get HDR properly working.